 Instructions

-- Soak the short ribs in water for an hour or two to remove the iron in the meat.
+- Soak the short ribs in water for an hour to remove the iron in the meat.

 - Place the meat in a big pot and add the water, soy sauce, brown sugar, peppercorns, cinnamon stick, radish, scallions, mirin, and sake.

-- Blend the onion, garlic, Korean pear, and ginger, then add it to the pot.
+- Blend the onion, garlic, Korean pear, and ginger, then add them to the pot.

-- Start boiling the seasoned meat on high.
+- Boil the seasoned meat on high heat.

-- Once the time is up, check for the doneness of the beef, remove from heat, then skim out the oil.
+- Once the time is up, check the tenderness of the beef, remove from heat, then skim out excess oil.

-- Drain the sauce in a clean bowl and start removing the unnecessary ingredients not commonly eaten like the cinnamon stick.
+- Drain the sauce in a clean bowl and remove the cinnamon stick, scallion stalks, peppercorns, etc.

-- Optional: When you seperate the sauce and meat, you can boil the sauce to thicken it up and be placed back to the meat afterward.
+- Optional: You can boil the sauce to thicken it up and turn it into a nice glaze.

-- Once you place back the sauce with the meat, you can serve it with rice and kimchi.
+- Plate the meat and vegetables, pour the sauce back in, and serve it with rice and kimchi.
 Enjoy!